“Fun” and “commute” are two words rarely used in the same sentence, particularly among those who drive to work.

 "Any motorcyclist will tell you that riding is a meditative activity; it forces one to focus on the task at hand and keeps your mind from wandering”, says Jon Langston, Associate Editor at Motorcycle.com.

 Many cars you see on your daily commute will have a single occupant, creating a severe waste of space and resource on the roads.
-Traffic flow and congestion would change for the better if more people commuted by scooters and motorcycles.
+Traffic flow and congestion would change for the better if more people were commuting by scooters and motorcycles.

 “Drivers who also ride motorcycles or scooters are more competent.
 They claim less often on their car insurance and for smaller amounts.”